 - Proxy to the region’s infrastructure development.
 RI’s involvement in reputable mega projects such as Dengfeng City railway is expected to raise the profile of the Group, strengthening its track record for future projects bidding, as it explores other parts of Asia such as Vietnam and Bangladesh for investment opportunities.

 - Current market cap ≈ money raised in recent placement.
 In Sep 18, RI successfully raised about S$30m from a share placement to investors at S$0.60/share, including strategic major shareholder, state owned enterprise, China Capital Group.

-- Trading at 4x PE following strong earnings turnaround.
-With only 2 quarters of contributions from the infrastructure segment (5 of the 26 land parcels delivered for Xingwen project), RI is already trading at an attractive PE of 4x based on 15MFY2019 earnings.
+- Trading at 5x PE following strong earnings turnaround.
+With maiden contributions from the infrastructure segment (5 of the 26 land parcels delivered for Xingwen project), RI is trading at an attractive PE of 5x based on FY2019 earnings.

 - “Guaranteed Profit”.
 With a projected return* over the amortized cost of construction, RI is expected to earn a “guaranteed” profit as long as it manages its project financing well.